You will be able to play all the VR games with these VR PC builds. I am going to categorize each build by budget, so the cost won’t be an issue.

 I switched to AMD myself after being on Intel for numerous years, and I haven’t looked back since.
 If it’s the first time for you also, you are not going to be disappointed with Ryzen 3600.

-The architecture of AMD GPU is also newer, which in its way benefits VR gaming as newer optimization methods require newer architecture.
+The architecture of NVIDIA GPU is also improved, which in its way benefits VR gaming as newer optimization methods require newer architecture.

-The components above really don’t take much power, so 550W should be plenty to power everything up.
+The components above really don’t take much power (apart from RTX 3080), so 750W should be plenty to power everything up.
 The only thing is the quality of said power supply.

-For this particular silver build, Corsair TX550M is chosen.
+For this particular silver build, Corsair RMX is chosen.

 A trusty Corsair product that can operate even at unusually high temperatures, and is efficient not only in terms of power but in the aesthetic look of cables.
 You can use show only the cables you use, so they blend nicely in the background.